talrasha/OpenTracingToolsMLR/README.md

 * [mediumCrawler.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/mediumCrawler.py): The script to crawl Medium articles based on tags (new feature, not used in this publication)
 * [stackoverflowCrawler.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/stackoverflowCrawler.py): The script to crawl questions and answers from StackOverflow using APIs.
 * [dataPreprocess.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/dataPreprocess.py): The script to pre-process textual data.
-* [topicModeling.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/topicModeling.py): The script to conduct topic modeling on textual data as well as related plotting functions
+* [filteringTopicModeling.ipynb](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/filteringTopicModeling.ipynb): The script to conduct filtering and topic modeling on textual data as well as related plotting functions

 ## How to Use